 - accepting and soliciting financial donations or items for inclusion in the collection, to ensure we can continue our mission to commemorate and honour the sacrifice of Australians who have died in war or on operational service.

-The information we collect and hold includes your name, phone number, email address and postal address and billing address.
+The information we collect and hold to provide these services may include your name, phone number, email address, postal address and billing address.
 The Memorial also captures the details of political and trade associations for relevant stakeholders that engage with us in a professional capacity.
 We also collect and hold information about how you have engaged with the Memorial.
 For example, we capture and store information about previous tour bookings you have made, donations you have provided, purchases you have made and correspondence we have exchanged.

 Capture and storage of this information helps us to better target our services to you and the broader community.
 It also helps us to comply with retention requirements for certain Commonwealth records set out under the Archives Act 1983.
 If you do not wish to provide us with this personal information, you are able to engage with the Memorial anonymously or, where legally permissible, through the use of a pseudonym.
 However, doing so may limit our ability to deliver you certain services e.g. digital retail sales and tax deductible donation receipts.